-Most of my clients want to file divorce or respond to a petition for dissolution of marriage.
+Most of my clients want to file for divorce or respond to a petition for dissolution of marriage.
 I represent clients in both capacities – but I’ve found some advantages when my client is the first to file.
 When my clients respond to a petition for dissolution they’ve encountered constraints in time and finances.

 Put lightly, California has some fairly harsh child support laws.
-In the pursuit of adequate child support some breadwinners are stuck with child support orders that require payment beyond the actual costs of raising a child.
+In the pursuit of adequate child support, some breadwinners are stuck with child support orders that require payment beyond the actual costs of raising a child.